enam1977/udacity_project_2_part2/README.md

 <TODO: A short description of how to improve the project in the future>

 ## Demo

+Screencast is 1-5 minutes in length
+Audio is clear
+Video is 1080P or higher and text visible
+The screencast shows the entire process of the working application, including a demonstration of:

+Working Azure Cloud Shell environment for Continuous Integration Working GitHub Actions build
+Successful deployment using Continuous Delivery on the Azure platform.
+Successful machine learning prediction that returns back a JSON payload

 <TODO: Add link Screencast on YouTube>